bitmovin/bitmovin-player-roku-integrations-yospace/README.md

 # Bitmovin Player Yospace Integration
 Bitmovin Player integration with the Yospace AdManagement SDK This integration completely encapsulates the usage of Yospace.
 After creating the player it can be used like a normal Bitmovin Player instance.
-The API reference for the Bitmovin Roku Player can be found here https://bitmovin.com/docs/player/api-reference/roku.
+The API reference for the Bitmovin Roku Player can be found [here](https://bitmovin.com/docs/player/api-reference/roku).
 Furthermore there are some ad-specific fields and functions exclusive to the Yospace integration.

 Those exclusives are the following: